Fear comes in thousands of shades of grey. It’s a numbing collection of hues that darken a sunny day, or make an overcast sky even more bleak.

-fear, in the colours of worry, is particularly tragic.
+Fear, in the colors of worry, is particularly tragic.

-worry, like any feeling, is an excellent barometer, signalling that we need to look at something a little closer. where does that worry come from? who does it belong to? what do i get out of worrying about this/that?
+Worry, like any feeling, is an excellent barometer, signalling that we need to look at something a little closer.
+Where does that worry come from?
+Who does it belong to?
+What do I get out of worrying about this?

 To worry less, we have to practice shifting our energies toward a trust in the flow of life; life happens.
 Life is change.
 Life is immeasurable.
 Life, is.

 Love your life,